evaportelance/multilingual-aoa-prediction/README.md

 The code in the */Analyses/* section uses a lot of the base functions provided by the **AoA-pipeline** project (https://github.com/mikabr/aoa-pipeline), a joint initiative to create a library of functions for analyzing and predicting AoA using wordbank data.

-To run the experiments presented in chapter 2 of my dissertation, simply run the code in *./Analyses/diss-chap2-experiments.Rmd* .
+To run the experiments presented in the manuscript:
+For experiment 1, simply run the code in *./Analyses/approach1.Rmd* ;
+For experiment 2, simply run the code in *./Analyses/approach2.Rmd* .

-To reproduce the plots used in this chapter, run the code in *./Analyses/diss-chap2-plots.Rmd*
+To reproduce the plots used in the manuscript, run the code in *./Analyses/plots/plots.Rmd*